algorand/py-algorand-sdk/x/blackbox/README.md

 See the [DryRunTransactionResult class comment](https://github.com/algorand/py-algorand-sdk/blob/b2a3366b7bc976e0610429c186b7968a7f1bbc76/algosdk/testing/teal_blackbox.py#L371) for more assertable properties and details.

-### Printing out the Stack Trace for a Failing Assertion
+### Printing out the TEAL Stack Trace for a Failing Assertion

 5. The `DryRunTransactionResult.report()` method lets you print out a handy report in the case of a failing assertion.
 Let's intentionally break the test case above by claiming that $`x^2 = x^3`$ for $`x=2`$ and print out this `report()` when our silly assertion fails: